 Somewhere pulled into all that there was time to browse the Waterstones pop-up store, and eat!

 As last year, the food stalls were varied and interesting - Dorset Cereals were handing out free samples of muesli for breakfast, for lunch/dinner we tried curry from the Happy Gurkha, pulled pork burger from one vendor, Mexican vegetarian burger from another, and scampi and chips from the seafood stall (sadly, they'd run out of crab, calamari, and smoked salmon), and, besides endless mugs of tea, I had the most curious cider, from Chapel Down's aptly-named Curious Brewery, served with a slice of cucumber and a sprig of mint.

 This year's event was much larger than last, both in terms of events and attendance, but still with an intimate feel, and when the rains came there was enough space for everyone to rush under canvas.

 Yes, it was a weekend that I think will be remembered for the rain, but it was a fun one too, and I for one would love to go back next year.

-In it's way this counts as a sponsored post as I was invited along as part of OurBookReviewsOnline though words an thoughts are all my own
+This counts as a sponsored post as I was invited along as part of OurBookReviewsOnline though words an thoughts are all my own

 * these events are written up at Our Book Reviews Online.